amonos/subtitler/README.md

 Additional information:
 -----------------------
-If there are multiple video (and subtitle) files in the arguments (or the input directory) then they will be matched by season/episode number (eg.: series), or episode number (eg.: animes).
+If there are multiple videos (and/or subtitles) on the input then they will be matched by season/episode information in the filenames.

-Multiple videos whitout season/episode in the filename, or multiple CDs for a movie is not supported.
+Multiple videos whitout season/episode information in the filename, or multiple CDs for a movie is not supported.

 Python 3 required